Admissions Frequently Asked Questions

 When will I receive an acceptance letter?

-Students who have applied to UAFS will receive a letter stating the outcome of their application.
-The student's acceptance or denial to UAFS is based on the completion of the admission requirements and placement test scores.
-No person shall ever be denied admission based on race, color, religion, gender, age, or otherwise qualified students with a disability.
+- Students who have applied to UAFS will receive a letter stating the outcome of their application.
+The student’s acceptance or denial to UAFS is based on the completion of the admissions requirements and placement test scores.
+No person shall ever be denied admission based on race, color, religion, gender, age, or disability.
 For questions concerning acceptance, please contact an admissions officer.

 What is unconditional and conditional enrollment?

-What is NSO and how do I register?
+What is MANE Event and how do I register?

-NSO is New Student Orientation for first-time entering students or returning or transfer students with fewer than 13 credit hours.
-At NSO, you will:
+- MANE Event is New Student Orientation for first-time entering student or returning or transfer students with fewer than 13 credit hours.
+At MANE Event you will:

 - Meet your academic advisors